NOTE: More recent intranet templates and examples

-Here’s a landing page example for this site:
+Here is how a landing page for this site could look like:

 This page uses the 2 column layout available in SharePoint out-of-the-box.
-It takes about 20 min to manually put together content on this page with combination of Origami and SharePoint tools.
+It takes about 20 minutes to manually put together content on this page with a combination of Origami and SharePoint tools.

 Forms and Templates Center